 - Tea diffuser

-- 1 tbsp Matcha powder (use the latte-grade)
+- 1 tablespoon Matcha powder (use the latte-grade)

 - 1 Chai teabag (you can add extra teabag if you want more concentrate or strong)

-- 1 tbsp Chai loose tea leaves (if you're not using Chai teabags)
+- 1 tablespoon Chai loose tea leaves (if you're not using Chai teabags)